Mikhail Sharanda is an award-winning multidisciplinary designer / creative developer / team leader. Currently based in Saint Petersburg, Russia.

 I grew up in a bad neighborhood during an economic crisis in Russia.
 I can’t say my childhood was hard.
-I had everything I needed, but I clearly remember a strong feeling of rejection: I didn’t like anything around me and I didn’t want to be like the others.
-I wanted to make a difference, but I had neither skills nor knowledge.
+I had everything I needed, but I clearly remember a strong feeling of rejection: I didn’t like anything around me and I didn’t want this place to leave its footprint on me.
+I wanted my life to be different, but I had neither skills nor knowledge.

 When I started my first job I desperately wanted to succeed in my career and life… I often compromised my work and did “whatever it takes” just to get where I wanted.